-If you are moving a site to a new server, or building a site for a client, and wish to test it before updating the name servers, then this task is very simple to do, especially if you have a Linux PC.
+If you are moving a site to a new server, or building a new site for a client, you will want to be able to test it before updating the name servers.
+This task is very simple to do on both Linux and Windows PCs.

 All you need to do is add a line in the etc/hosts file like this:

-It can also be done on a Windows machine, just reboot the pc after amending the hosts file (there is no need for a server restart on Linux).
-Locatation the hosts file in Windows (Windows NT/2000/XP/2003/Vista/7);
+It can also be done on a Windows machine, you may need to reboot the pc after amending the hosts file (there is no need for a server restart on Linux).
+Location the hosts file in Windows (Windows NT/2000/XP/2003/Vista/7);

 %SystemRoot%\system32\drivers\etc\ – this is the default location, which may be changed.
 The actual directory is determined by the Registry key \HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters\DataBasePath.